-On a more intimate meaning, his hand-work is the expression of his own self: he doesn’t use text nor decorations, but he communicates with the choice of the raw materials, his own clays, shaping them by hand and colouring them varying the baking techniques.
+His handwork is an expression of himself.
+Rather than using text or decorations, he communicates with raw materials, his own clays, by shaping them by hand and colouring them with his various baking techniques.

-He works in his laboratory every day, but both in his sculptures and his works as a ceramists is impossible to find any sign of repetition: he never reproduces the same series of pieces, he changes the way he works season by season instead.
-He is an anti-standard, he doesn’t live to achieve the perfection of a single piece, rather to produce, with his pieces, a closer and closer concrete evidence of his intimate self.
+He works in his workshop everyday, yet amazingly in both his sculptures and works there is never any hint of repetition.
+He never reproduces the same series of pieces, but rather changes the way he works season by season.
+An individualist, he doesn’t live to achieve the perfection of a single piece but to produce in his pieces a better reflection of his intimate self.

 He has chosen to live in the countryside, east of the city of Jingdezhen, the ancient district renown for porcelain production.
 Here, using the same raw materials and in the same physical location, artisans have been reproducing and improving on the same outstanding production techniques for 1,700 years.
 The Jungdezhen subsoil is extremely rich in old pottery; since ancient times continuing till modern day, ceramicists have buried defective pieces in the soil, leaving a legacy for the centuries to come.

 Qiyi has built his home several dozen kilometers away from the city centre.
 On the edge of a field, it straddles a clearing of cultivated rice and a typical Southern forest.
 His house is built with a mixture of brick and wood.
 His potter laboratory and ovens are housed in brick, and his living spaces are crafted with self-carved wood.